TIAGOOOLIVEIRA/rockdb-proofofconcept-performance-batch-vs-entrybyentry/README.md

 ## Next steps

-·         stressing the retrieving operations given
+·         stressing the retrieving operations in parallel to the writing ones

 ·         fine tunning the mem/caching parameters, parallelism limitations